dezem/SAK/SAK_32bit/liesmich_readme.txt

 - Small fix at extract saves
 - hactoolnet update to new version 0.7.0
 - NSC_BUILDER (only squirrel.exe) update to new version 0.96d

+Small update: (19.12.2019)
+- NSC_BUILDER (only squirrel.exe) update to new Version 0.97

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation